OfficeDev/office-js-docs-pr/docs/includes/file-get-started-word.md

     </body>
     ```

-2. Open **Home.js** in the root of the web application project, replace the entire contents with the following code, and save the file.
+2. Open the file **Home.js** in the root of the web application project.
+This file specifies the script for the add-in.
+Replace the entire contents with the following code and save the file.

     ```js
     'use strict';